Kentucky Diminished Value Claims

 Below are answers to common questions about Kentucky diminished value claims, including how claims work, time limits, and how loss in market value is calculated after an accident.

 Yes.
-Kentucky recognizes third party diminished value claims when another driver is at fault.
+Kentucky allows third-party diminished value claims whenever another driver is at fault for the accident.

-There is no required state formula.
-Market comparison analysis of similar vehicles is commonly used to determine measurable loss.
+Kentucky has no required formula.
+Market comparison analysis of similar vehicles is the standard method for pinning down the loss.

-Yes, but claims supported by detailed market analysis are typically evaluated more favorably.
+Yes, but claims backed by detailed market analysis tend to get evaluated far more favorably.